-President's Cabinet is comprised of members from all participatory bodies on the campus and serves as the major recommending body of the College and the centralized hub for recommendations including integrated resource planning and institutional effectiveness.
-At each President's Cabinet meeting, the President receives data and inputs to make informed decisions.
-These outcomes are communicated back to all participatory governance bodies.
+President's Cabinet is comprised of members from all participatory bodies on the campus and serves as the major recommending body of the College and the centralized hub for recommendations including integrated resource planning and institutional effectiveness (IV.B.3-7).
+At each President's Cabinet meeting, the President receives data and inputs to make

 Each semester, the President's Cabinet holds a retreat to evaluate the College's mission and goals with respect to institutional effectiveness.
 In the fall, the retreat focuses on the College's processes and practices, an analysis of "how we do what we do."
 In the spring, the College assesses the outcomes of all processes, and analyzes key performance indicators to make data-informed decisions.
-Based on this regular analysis and discussion, the College has an ongoing and inclusive system for reviewing and revising processes and policies.
+Based on this regular analysis and discussion, the College has an ongoing and inclusive system for reviewing and revising processes and policies (IV.B.3-8, IV.B.3-9).